squirrels-analytics/squirrels/README.md

 The library version is maintained in both the `pyproject.toml` and the `squirrels/__init__.py` files.

-When a user initializes a squirrels project using `squirrels init`, the files are copied from the `squirrels/package_data/base_project` folder.
+When a user initializes a squirrels project using `sqrl init`, the files are copied from the `squirrels/package_data/base_project` folder.
 The contents in the `database` subfolder were constructed from the scripts in the `database_elt` folder.

-For the Squirrels UI activated by `squirrels run`, the HTML, CSS, and Javascript files can be found in the `static` and `templates` subfolders of `squirrels/package_data`.
+For the Squirrels UI activated by `sqrl run`, the HTML, CSS, and Javascript files can be found in the `static` and `templates` subfolders of `squirrels/package_data`.
+The CSS and Javascript files are minified and built from the source files in this project: https://github.com/squirrels-analytics/squirrels-testing-ui.